-Mario Duane Ford was born on September 6th 1979 in Madison County, Alabama; he was raised by his mother Mrs. Constance J. Ford, grandmother, the late Mrs. Ethel Mae Ford, godparents, the late Elder John B. and the late Arcie Townsend.
+Mario Duane Ford was born on September 6th 1979 in Madison County, Alabama.
+He was raised by his mother the late Mrs. Constance J. Ford, grandmother the late Mrs. Ethel Mae Ford, and godparents the late Elder John B. and the late Arcie Townsend.

 Pastor Ford received his pre-collegiate education in the Huntsville School System; he furthered his education in studies at Andersonville Baptist Seminary, Calhoun Community College, and Huntsville Bible College.
 He has received four earned degrees: Bachelor of Theology (2008), Master of Theology (2010), Doctorate of Ministry (2013) and Master of Ministry (2018).

 Moving at God’s command, he left the Taylor’s Chapel Church family and united with the Saint Bartley Primitive Baptist Church under the pastorate of the late Elder Dr. William T. Gladys, where he was ordained as an Elder in October of 1996.

 During this time, in addition to serving as associated minister of Saint Bartley, he became active in the Indian Creek Primitive Baptist Association Youth Congress where he served as Chaplin, Parliamentarian, and President.
 Through God’s grace, under his administration, the Youth Congress blossomed establishing the Brian K. Williams Scholarship Fund as well as the Indian Creek Praise and Worship Youth Choir.

 Pastor Ford was elected to the pastorate of the Saint Minor Primitive Baptist Church in Guntersville, Alabama in June of 2001; formerly, pastored by his colleague and counselor the late Elder Lawrence Childress.